Clearzero22/zig-cli/DEVELOPMENT.md

 -   `Style` enum: Defines text styles (e.g., `bold`, `italic`, `underline`).
 -   `styleCode(s: Style) []const u8`: Returns the ANSI escape code for a given `Style`.
 -   `printStyled(comptime fmt: []const u8, options: struct { color: cli_color.Color, style: Style }, args: anytype) !void`: Prints formatted text with a combination of color and style.

+### `src/lib/progress.zig`

+This module provides functions for creating and managing progress bars in the terminal.

+-   `ProgressBarConfig` struct: Configuration options for customizing progress bars.
+  - `width`: Width of the progress bar in characters (default: 40).
+  - `complete_char`: Character to use for the completed portion (default: '=').
+  - `incomplete_char`: Character to use for the incomplete portion (default: '-').
+  - `show_percentage`: Whether to show the completion percentage (default: true).
+  - `show_eta`: Whether to show the estimated time of arrival (default: true).
+  - `color`: Color of the progress bar (default: .green).
+-   `ProgressBar` struct: The main progress bar structure.
+-   `init(total: usize, config: ?ProgressBarConfig) !ProgressBar`: Creates a new progress bar with the specified total steps and optional configuration.
+-   `update(self: *ProgressBar, current: usize) !void`: Updates the progress bar to the specified step.
+-   `increment(self: *ProgressBar, amount: usize) !void`: Increments the progress bar by the specified amount.
+-   `display(self: *ProgressBar) !void`: Displays the current state of the progress bar.
+-   `finish(self: *ProgressBar) !void`: Completes the progress bar and moves to a new line.

 ## Adding New Features